 28. Learn ways to save energy

-There are so many ways to lower your bill such as cleaning your AC filters regularly, using LED lights, batch cooking to reduce use of your stove/oven, or sun drying clothes instead of using the dryer.
+There are so many ways to lower your utility bills.Cleaning your A/C filters regularly, using LED lights, batch cooking to reduce use of your stove/oven, or sun drying clothes instead of using the dryer are all ways to save on utilities.

-Even as simple as taking a walk outside your home every day will not only help you feel better and stronger but also reduce the need to turn on the AC and other appliances.
+Even something as simple as taking a walk outside your home every day cannot only help you feel better and stronger, but also reduce the need to turn on the A/C and other appliances.

 Need extra motivation when saving money?

-Use this saving challenge printable to save $10,000 in 52 weeks!
-Check it out in our store!
+Use this savings challenge printable to save $5,050!ย Check it out in our store!

 29. Cut cable and save $80 per month

-You might not realize it.
-Cable is a big expense that’s really not worth it.
-As much as you find it relaxing, watching TV a lot is an unhealthy habit.
+You might not realize it but cable is a big expense thatโs really not worth the money.
+As much as you find it relaxing, watching TV a lot is an unhealthy habit in itself.

-We cut the cord over 5 years ago and have since never looked back!
-If we want to watch some shows, we use Hulu which only costs from $5.99 per month.
+We cut the cord over 5 years ago and have never looked back since then!
+If we want to watch some shows, we use Hulu which starts at $5.99 per month.

-There’s also Amazon Prime which not only gives you access to thousands of movies and TV series for only $99 a year; you also get free cloud storage with your account.
+Thereโs also Amazon Prime which not only gives you access to thousands of movies and TV series for only $99 a year, it also provides free cloud storage with your account.

 With this membership, you can enjoy unlimited FREE shipping for your Amazon purchases!